5jt/dyalog-cookbook/manuscript/13-Windows-Services.md

 Notes:

 * We need some more APLTree modules: `Tester`, `Execute` and `WinSys`.
-* Ensure the two BAT (for installing and uninstalling the service) are written to the disk.
+* Ensure the two BATs (for installing and uninstalling the service) are written to the disk.
 * We delete the class `ServiceHelpers`: it is not needed for running the Service once we've created the BATs.
 * We set `⎕LX` by calling `SetLXForService`.
 * We load the class `MakeService` and run `MakeService.Run`.